Python for experts - A kind of Magic

 First, I struggled to find out how to get that done in VB or C#, replicating the behavior of right-clicking on a file and choosing the 'send to mail recipient' option.
 A reply from the python mailing-list hinted towards this direction too.

-much of a problem but the solutions didn't work very well, certainly weren't cross-platform, and were everything but neat.
+Integrating that with the python code wasn't much of a problem but the solutions didn't work very well, certainly weren't cross-platform, and were everything but neat.

 Then, also from the python-mailing-list came a precious tip: create a MIME encoded .eml file and run it from within python.